rupertford/melody/docs/installation.rst

 Manual setup
 ------------

-This solution relies on you not moving or modifying the downloaded source code.
+This solution also relies on you not moving or modifying the downloaded source code.
+In this case you simply set your python path appropriately.
 ::

    $ export PYTHONPATH=<melody_dir>/src